U.S. Bancorp (NYSE:USB) Shares Purchased by Profund Advisors LLC

 A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
 RMB Capital Management LLC grew its stake in U.S. Bancorp by 0.5% during the 1st quarter.
 RMB Capital Management LLC now owns 35,830 shares of the financial services provider’s stock worth $1,982,000 after buying an additional 170 shares during the last quarter.
 Formidable Asset Management LLC grew its stake in U.S. Bancorp by 0.6% during the 1st quarter.
 Formidable Asset Management LLC now owns 29,326 shares of the financial services provider’s stock worth $1,638,000 after buying an additional 170 shares during the last quarter.
 Eudaimonia Partners LLC lifted its position in U.S. Bancorp by 5.0% during the 1st quarter.
 Eudaimonia Partners LLC now owns 3,771 shares of the financial services provider’s stock worth $209,000 after acquiring an additional 181 shares during the period.
 Moody Lynn & Lieberson LLC grew its stake in shares of U.S. Bancorp by 1.3% in the 2nd quarter.
 Moody Lynn & Lieberson LLC now owns 15,516 shares of the financial services provider’s stock valued at $884,000 after purchasing an additional 194 shares during the last quarter.
 Finally, Encompass Wealth Advisors LLC increased its holdings in shares of U.S. Bancorp by 4.0% in the first quarter.
 Encompass Wealth Advisors LLC now owns 5,153 shares of the financial services provider’s stock valued at $312,000 after purchasing an additional 198 shares during the period.
 73.80% of the stock is currently owned by hedge funds and other institutional investors.

 Several equities analysts have issued reports on the stock.
-Morgan Stanley boosted their price objective on shares of U.S. Bancorp from $60.00 to $62.00 and gave the company an “equal weight” rating in a research note on Thursday, July 29th.
-Oppenheimer boosted their price objective on shares of U.S. Bancorp from $70.00 to $73.00 and gave the company an “outperform” rating in a research note on Friday, July 16th.
+Barclays boosted their price objective on shares of U.S. Bancorp from $65.00 to $68.00 and gave the company an “overweight” rating in a research note on Friday, July 16th.
 Odeon Capital Group cut shares of U.S. Bancorp from a “buy” rating to a “hold” rating in a research note on Monday, July 19th.
-Barclays boosted their price objective on shares of U.S. Bancorp from $65.00 to $68.00 and gave the company an “overweight” rating in a research note on Friday, July 16th.
-Finally, Citigroup boosted their price objective on shares of U.S. Bancorp from $66.00 to $70.00 and gave the company a “buy” rating in a research note on Thursday, September 23rd.
+Citigroup boosted their price objective on shares of U.S. Bancorp from $66.00 to $70.00 and gave the company a “buy” rating in a research note on Thursday, September 23rd.
+Jefferies Financial Group assumed coverage on shares of U.S. Bancorp in a research note on Thursday, September 23rd.
+They issued a “buy” rating and a $66.00 price objective on the stock.
+Finally, Morgan Stanley boosted their price objective on shares of U.S. Bancorp from $60.00 to $62.00 and gave the company an “equal weight” rating in a research note on Thursday, July 29th.
 Six analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
 Based on data from MarketBeat.com, U.S. Bancorp currently has an average rating of “Buy” and an average price target of $62.77.

 U.S. Bancorp (NYSE:USB) last issued its quarterly earnings data on Wednesday, July 14th.
 The financial services provider reported $1.28 EPS for the quarter, beating the Zacks’ consensus estimate of $1.14 by $0.14.
 The firm had revenue of $5.78 billion for the quarter, compared to analysts’ expectations of $5.62 billion.
 U.S. Bancorp had a net margin of 29.83% and a return on equity of 15.18%.
 The firm’s revenue was up .2% on a year-over-year basis.
 During the same period in the prior year, the company earned $0.41 EPS.
 As a group, analysts forecast that U.S. Bancorp will post 5 earnings per share for the current year.